Cassieliu77/Early_Vocabulary_Acquisition_Pathway/README.md

 -   `model` contains fitted models.
 -   `other` contains relevant literature, datasheet, details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+-   `scripts` contains the R scripts used to simulate, download, and clean data.

 ## Statement on LLM usage

-Some aspects of the code and the paper were written under the help of the OpenAI ChatGPT 4o.
+Some aspects of the code and the paper were written with the help of the OpenAI ChatGPT 4o.
 The entire chat history is available in other/llm_usage/usage.txt.